ItzCrazyKns/Perplexica/README.md

 **Note**: After the containers are built, you can start Perplexica directly from Docker without having to open a terminal.

-#### Exposing to network

-If you wish to expose Perplexica to your network and use it accross all devices on that network you can read [NETWORKING.md](https://github.com/ItzCrazyKns/Perplexica/blob/master/docs/installation/NETWORKING.md).

 ### Non-Docker Installation

 1. Clone the repository and rename the `sample.config.toml` file to `config.toml` in the root directory.
 Ensure you complete all required fields in this file.